ahmedqasim-netizen/Cychat/README.md

-A real-time chat application with end-to-end encryption, built with FastAPI and vanilla JavaScript.
+CyChat is a real-time chat application with end-to-end encryption, built with FastAPI and vanilla JavaScript.

 ## What's This?